MuTecEn/Multimodal-Greek-Folk-Music-Dataset/README.md

 You need to use the keysignature.csv!

-## For the T-SNE related to the pattern analysis:
-Run: patternembedding.m

 ## License
 This dataset is released under the MIT license.
 See the LICENSE file for more details.